natefoxr/FOXRs_web_projects/README.md

 Homepage
 Today, August, 31th 2022, I designed a basic homepage with links and some CSS styling elements.
 The homepage will be updated as the projects move forward

-## Day 1 &
+## Day 1 & 2 & 3
 Pokemon Quiz App
-Today, August, 31th 2022, I add the basic HTML layout for the Pokemon Quiz.
+Today, August 31th, 2022, I added the basic HTML layout for the Pokemon Quiz.
 Started event listeners to update the quiz card and [PokeAPI](https://pokeapi.co/) functionality.
+Today, September 1st, 2022, I refactored the quiz.js file.
+Today, September 3rd, 2022, I nearly completed quiz functionality and tracking user inputs.

 ## Day
 TicTacToe